Gadicuz/jsvrx/README.md

 A __discriminator__ operator uses set of JSON Schemas to validate data objects and report invalid objects using supplied key.

-`discriminator(ids: JSONSchemaID[], unk?: JSONSchemaID)` constructs RxJS operator to discriminate data objects using a set of JSON Schemas defined by `ids` array.
-Validated objects grouped by JSON Schema and marked with the schema's id, invalid objects reported in group marked with `unk` value.
-If validation fails and `unk` is not set a `ValidationError()` error is thrown.
+`discriminator(ids: JSONSchemaID[], inv?: JSONSchemaID)` constructs RxJS operator to discriminate data objects using a set of JSON Schemas defined by `ids` array.
+Validated objects grouped by JSON Schema and marked with the schema's id, invalid objects reported in group marked with `inv` value.
+If validation fails and `inv` is not set a `ValidationError()` error is thrown.

 The operator returns [GroupedObservable](https://rxjs.dev/api/index/class/GroupedObservable).
-For a returned _GroupedObservable_ `key` value is schema `$id`/`id` value for validated data objects and `unk` value for invalid data objects.
+For a returned _GroupedObservable_ `key` value is schema `$id`/`id` value for validated data objects and `inv` value for invalid data objects.

 ### Typing